Massachusetts DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 The 2006 N-SSATS survey showed that Massachusetts had a one-day total of 39,065 clients in treatment, the majority of whom (34,904 or 89%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 The 2006 N-SSATS survey showed that Massachusetts had an one-day total of 39,065 clients in treatment, the majority of whom (34,904 or 89%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 1,890 (5%) were under the age of 18.

 Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol (82% vs. 55%) and cocaine (48% vs. 33%).
 Concomitantly, there have been increases in the percent of admissions mentioning heroin (27% vs. 48%) and opiates other than heroin (2.4% vs. 13%).